aayush993/AWS-SAA-Notes/Route 53.md

 	3. Example: you cant create for example.com, but www.example.com can be created.
 4. NS - Name Servers for the Hosted Zone
 	1. Control how traffic is routed for a domain.
-	2. Anytime we register a domain this will already be there.
+	2. Anytime we register a domain IN ROUTE 53 this will already be there.

 #### Hosted Zones
 Container for records that define how to route traffic to a domain and its subdomains.
 - Public Hosted zone - for internet clients
 - Private Hosted Zone - one or more VPCs
 	- For using Private hosted zones in VPC.
-	- DNS hostnames and DNS resolutions are required settings to be enabled.
+	- DNS hostnames and DNS resolutions are required settings to be enabled. enableDNSSupport and enableDNSHostnames
 	- Not enabled by default if you dont use wizard to create VPC
 	- If we have a Resolver rule call to DNS in our network and there is a conflict with our private hosted zone DNS.
 Resolver rule takes precedence
 > If your domain name is registered in Route 53, you will see a hosted zone for your Domain name.